5 Practice Tips to Improve your Pronunciation

 5. Shadow (to learn pace and intonation)

 Imitate a model speaker: find a YouTube video or a song.
 Find one part (maybe 1 minute long) that you want to imitate.
 Listen again and again.
-Try to “shadow” say exactly what the speaker says: pronunciation, stress, intonation, thought groups, emotional tone.
+Try to “shadow” say exactly what the speaker says, in the same manner: pronunciation, stress, speed, intonation, thought groups, emotional tone.
 But mainly – try to shadow (mimic) the pace and the intonation, even if you don’t know all of the words.
+(In fact, it’s okay to use “nonsense” words when you practice shadowing.)

 How useful was this post?